-Wiring Example #3: Volume Input
+Wiring Example #3: Potentiometer as Volume Control

-This example uses all three pins of the potentiometer to create a simple way of adjusting the volume of an amplifier.
+This example uses all three pins of the potentiometer to create a simple way of adjusting the volume of an audio amplifier.

 By connecting it like this, you’ll get a voltage divider that decreases the voltage of the input signal.
 The more you turn the shaft, the more you decrease the volume.